xtivia/speedray-cli/docs/design/docker-deploy.md

 The "2.
 Docker CLI tools via `child_process.exec`" method is recommended based on the following:

 * The requirement of having the Docker CLI tools installed is not generally a problem, and they would likely already be installed by the majority of users using these features.
-* Maintenance to Angular CLI would likely be easier using the Docker CLI, having less configuration, documentation, and updates than the Remote API method.
+* Maintenance to Speedray CLI would likely be easier using the Docker CLI, having less configuration, documentation, and updates than the Remote API method.
 * Multi-container deploys is a common use-case.
 Utilizing the Docker Compose features, format, and documentation is a big win.
 * Since this project is a CLI itself, using the Docker CLI tools isn't too far a leap.
 * Users who do not use these features are not forced to install Docker CLI.
 Conversely, the Remote API method might incur a small penalty of installing unused NPM modules (ie. `dockerode`).